Florida State Parks – See The Real Florida

 Theme parks and beach resorts might be the first things that come to mind when thinking of Florida, but locals and savvy visitors have long considered Florida’s award winning State Parks to be the state’s real gem.
 Florida’s outdoors are as unique as the people (looking at you, Florida Man) and there’s no better way to experience them than at one of our 175 state parks.

-- 2. They’re affordable.
-Florida State Parks are free for disabled veterans and all honorably discharged veterans receive a 25% discount on admission.
+2. They’re affordable.
+Florida State Parks are free for disabled veterans and all honorably discharged veterans receive a 25% discount on annual passes.
 Active duty persons or retired military living in Florida may be eligible to purchase the Military Gold Sportsman’s License for $20 (normally $100).

 These are just a few reasons why millions of people visit Florida State Parks each year, but don’t take our word for it.
 Check out floridastateparks.org to find a park and plan your next trip.
 If you want more tips on the perks of life in the sunshine state, sign up for our email updates and we’ll keep sending them your way.